klambycom/nothing/DID.md

 ![Adaptation](adaptation.png)

-* **AbstractEffecter** is an abstract effector, used by CacheEffector, ConfigurationEffector and WorkflowEffector.
+* **AbstractEffector** is an abstract effector, used by ConfigurationEffector and WorkflowEffector.
 Effector is used to enable runtime manipulation of the service application.
   * *getCompositeService()*: get composite service.
 * **AbstractProbe** is an abstract probe, used by CostProbe and WorkflowProbe.
   Probes is used for monitoring events in the service application.